 Reporters contain the full text of published court opinions.
 When a court first releases an opinion, it is usually published as a single case in a pamphlet known as a "slip opinion" or "slip decision."
 Multiple opinions are collected and published in soft-bound pamphlets called "advance sheets."
 Depending on the publication, advance sheets are issued on a weekly, bi-weekly, or monthly basis.
 Advance sheets are later replaced by bound volumes, known as "reports" or "reporters."
 The pagination in the advance sheets and the bound volumes is identical.

-Official reports are published under the authority of the legislature and are usually printed by the government.
+Official reports are published under the authority of the legislature and may be printed by a government agency or a commercial publisher.
 Unofficial reporters are printed by private publishers (such as West) with or without authority from the legislature.
 The National Reporter System, developed by West, covers both federal and state courts.
 All West reporters - i.e., all of the following, except U.S., L.Ed., Wash., and Wash.
 App. - are part of the National Reporter System.

 For more information about reporters see: